Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Entropy Conservation For Cyclic Systems

 We now apply the results of the previous section to derive the most general entropy-preserving boundary conditions for both the harmonic oscillator and free particle with a bounded phase space.
 The first section will consider general box boundaries in action-angle coordinates.

-\subsection{Self-Adjoint Domain In Action-Angle Coordinates}
+\subsection{Self-adjoint domain In action-angle coordinates}

-Consider a system whose coordinates can be canonically transformed into a space where one coordinate is cyclic, i.e. a Hamiltonian that functionally depends on only one phase space coordinate.
-Any periodic system may be described by these canonical action-angle coordinates \citep{Goldstein}, but here we will take the simplest example of a harmonic oscillator:
+Consider a system whose coordinates can be canonically transformed into a space where one coordinate is cyclic, i.e., a Hamiltonian that functionally depends on only one phase-space coordinate.
+Any periodic system may be described by these canonical action-angle coordinates \citep{Goldstein}, but here we take the simplest example of a harmonic oscillator:

 Using action-angle coordinates $(\theta, J)$ greatly simplifies the analysis, and can be achieved with the substitution: